1998–99 Manchester United F.C. season: Group stage

 The group stage of the Champions League consists of six groups of four teams.
-Teams play against each other twice in each group, once home and once away.
+Teams play against each other twice in each group, once at home and once away.
 At the end of the group stage, the winners of each group, as well as the two best runners-up, advanced to the knockout phase.
 United were drawn in Group D, labelled the competition's "group of death", along with Spanish champions Barcelona, German champions Bayern Munich, and Danish champions Brøndby.

 Both games against Barcelona ended in draws.
-Despite Giggs, Scholes and Beckham putting the team into a 3–2 lead at Old Trafford, the visitors were awarded a late penalty after Butt was sent off for handling the ball.
+Despite Giggs, Scholes, and Beckham putting the team into a 3–2 lead at Old Trafford, the visitors were awarded a late penalty after Butt was sent off for handling the ball.
 Luis Enrique converted the ball into the net to leave both teams with a point each.
-In the return game on 25 November at the Camp Nou, a fixture that Barcelona needed to win to avoid elimination, Dwight Yorke's goals put United ahead 3–2, but Rivaldo equalized and nearly scored again but his effort hit the crossbar.
+In the return game on 25 November at the Camp Nou, a fixture that Barcelona needed to win to avoid elimination, Dwight Yorke's goals put United ahead 3–2, but Rivaldo equalized and nearly scored again, but his effort hit the crossbar.

 United were denied victory by Bayern Munich twice, home and away.
-In Munich, the home side equalised with two minutes to go with United leading 2–1, after Schmeichel went for and missed Bixente Lizarazu's throw-in, allowing Giovane Élber to tap in from a few yards out and score his second of the match.
+In Munich, the home side equalised with two minutes to go wi United leading 2–1, after Schmeichel went for and missed Bixente Lizarazu's throw-in, allowing Giovane Élber to tap in from a few yards out and score his second of the match.
 The return leg ended in a stalemate; Roy Keane scored just before half-time via a low header before Hasan Salihamidžić equalised for the visitors.
 United inflicted two heavy defeats on Brøndby, beating them 6–2 in Copenhagen and 5–0 at Old Trafford.

 Results in the other groups meant United advance to the quarter-finals as runners-up of group D, joining winners Bayern Munich.